pete3n/nix-prefetch.nvim/README.md

 This will register the NGUpdateRepo command which you can keybind.
-If you call NGUpdate repo with the cursor in a fetchFromGitHub attribute set, then it will check for the most recent revision, and if it is different from the current, then it will update the revision and the corresponding hash.
+If you call NGUpdate repo with the cursor in a fetchFromGitHub attribute set, then it will check for the most recent revision, and if it is different from the current, updates the revision and the corresponding hash.

 ## Future Development
 - [x] fetchFromGitHub: update rev and hash